lutece-secteur-public/particip-plugin-ideation/README.md

  **Java classes**

 Campaign data (campaign codes, phase dates, submitter types, themes...) are provided by Java class `IdeationCampaignDataProvider` , which implements the interface `IIdeationCampaignDataProvider` .

-It can be overrided to provide data from another system.
+By default, this class use DB data for submitter informations, and properties files for campaigns, areas, themes, optional fields.
+It can be overrided to provide data from another source.
 You can view an example in [module-participatoryideation-participatorybudget](https://github.com/lutece-secteur-public/particip-module-participatoryideation-participatorybudget/blob/develop/src/java/fr/paris/lutece/plugins/participatoryideation/modules/participatorybudget/service/ideation/ParticipatoryIdeationCampaignModuleDataProvider.java) .
-The new data provider class has to be declared by overriding Spring context `participatoryideation_context.xml` .
+The new data provider class has to be declared by overriding Spring context file `participatoryideation_context.xml` .

  **SQL file**